pimang62/dacon-multimodal-vqa/README.md

 ## 3. Setup
 * In Colab-PRO Users only
-* Setting up GPU A100 only
+* Set up for sure GPU A100

 ### Clone LLaVA
 ```python